virtualous/blog-v3/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 ---
-title: Adding comments to Jekyll blog
+title: 3 Ways to Get Feedback on Your Jekyll Blog
-desc: Comments is not included in Jekyll by default.
-Unlike WordPress, we have to integrate comments to Jekyll blog ourselves.
-With this tutorial, learn how to integrate disqus, facebook and google comments with Jekyll.
+desc: Jekyll comments is not available by default.
+Unlike WordPress, We have to integrate third party commenting tools like disqus, facebook, google to Jekyll blog.
 keywords: add comments to Jekyll blog, add disqus to Jekyll, disqus Jekyll
 author: sharathdt
 tags: Jekyll SEO